Hardware Security Measures

 The Role of OSINT in Hardware Security

-- Lack of hardware-specific OSINT data – Most OSINT efforts focus on software vulnerabilities rather than hardware risks.
+• Limited hardware-specific intelligence – Most OSINT resources focus on software vulnerabilities and cyber threats rather than hardware risks.

-- Complex supply chain mapping – Tracking the origin of hardware components across multiple vendors is difficult.
+• Complex supply chain mapping – Tracking the origin and security posture of hardware components across multiple vendors can be difficult.

 How Sepio’s Asset Risk Management (ARM) Platform Helps